Almost Mathematics, K\"ahler differentials and deeply ramified fields: Introduction

 In Section \ref{Section0} of this article we survey some recent results with Franz-Viktor Kuhlmann and with Franz-Viktor Kuhlmann and Anna Rzepka computing the relative K\"ahler differentials of extensions of valuation rings in Artin-Schreier extensions and Kummer extensions of prime degrees.
 We use this to compute the relative K\"ahler differentials of extensions of valuation rings in finite Galois extensions.
 We characterize when the K\"ahler differentials of such extensions are trivial.
 Our results are valid for valuations of arbitrary rank.
 The problem of computing K\"ahler differentials in Galois extensions of degree $p$ is also studied in some papers by Thatte \cite{Th1}, \cite{Th2}.
 A recent paper by Novacoski and Spivakovsky \cite{NoSp} computes the K\"ahler differentials of extensions of valued fields in terms of a generating sequence of the extension of valuations.

 A particularly interesting case of extensions are the defect extensions.
-A unibranched extension $K\rightarrow L$ of valued fields satisfies the inequality $[L:K]\ge [cL:vK][Lv:Kv]$.
-The extension has defect if $[L:K]>[vL:vK][Lv:Kv]$.
-Defect can only occur if $Kv$ has positive characteristic (Corollary to Theorem 25, page 78 \cite{ZS2}).
+A unibranched extension $K\rightarrow L$ of valued fields satisfies the inequality The extension has defect if $[L:K]>(vL:vK)[Lv:Kv]$.
+The defect of the extension is

+which is a power of the characteristic $p$ of $Kv$ (Ostrowski's lemma, \cite[Theorem 2, page 236]{Ri}).
+Defect can only occur in an extension if $Kv$ has positive characteristic (Corollary to Theorem 25, page 78 \cite{ZS2}).
 Defect in Artin-Schreier extensions and Kummer extensions of prime degree are classified in \cite{Ku30} and \cite{KuRz} as being either independent or dependent.
 We show that this distinction is detected by the vanishing of the relative K\"ahler differentials.

 \begin{theorem}(Theorem 1.2 \cite{CKR}) Take a valued field $(K,v)$ with $\chara Kv>0$; if $\chara K=0$, then assume that $K$ contains all $p$-th roots of unity.
 Further, take a Galois extension $(L|K,v)$ of prime degree with nontrivial defect.
 Then the extension has independent defect if and only if